Angel Nafis

-Angel Nafis (born December 1988) is an American poet and spoken word artist.
+Angel Nafis (born December 1988) is an American poet and spoken-word artist.
 She is the author of BlackGirl Mansion (Red Beard Press / New School Poetics, 2012).
 She lives in Brooklyn, New York.

 Early life

 Nafis grew up in Ann Arbor, Michigan, where she attended Huron High School.
 She struggled through school, but graduated in 2006.
 She was on the Ann Arbor Youth Poetry Slam Team in 2005 and 2006.

 She was raised Muslim.
 Her mother died when she was young, so she was raised by her father.
 Her father's family was from New York and Georgia.
 Her mother's family was from Chicago and Mississippi.

 Education

-Nafis earned her BA at Hunter College, and is an MFA candidate in poetry at Warren Wilson College.
+Nafis earned her BA degree at Hunter College, and is an MFA candidate in poetry at Warren Wilson College.

 Career

 Nafis is a Cave Canem fellow, the recipient of a Millay Colony residency, and the founder and curator of the Greenlight Bookstore Poetry Salon's readings and writing workshops.

 With poet Morgan Parker, she runs The Other Black Girl Collective, a Black feminist poetry duo that tours internationally.

-Her work has appeared in outlets including the BreakBeat Poets Anthology, Buzzfeed Reader, the Rumpus, Poetry, FOUND Magazine’s Requiem for a Paper Bag, Decibels, The Rattling Wall, Union Station Magazine, The Bear River Review, MUZZLE Magazine, Prelude Mag, Sixth Finch, and Mosaic Magazine.
+Her work has appeared in outlets including the BreakBeat Poets Anthology, BuzzFeed Reader, The Rumpus, Poetry, Found Magazine's Requiem for a Paper Bag, Decibels, The Rattling Wall, Union Station Magazine, The Bear River Review, MUZZLE Magazine, Prelude Mag, Sixth Finch, and Mosaic Magazine.